 Networking is essential for career success, and it’s always valuable to start building your network or expanding your professional connections by attending a networking event.
-There are several types of in-person career networking events, both formal and informal, which will help you to expand the number of contacts which you generate through networking.
+There are several types of in-person and virtual career networking events, both formal and informal, which will help you to expand the number of contacts that you generate through networking.

 Types of Career Networking Events

 Employers, recruiters, and schools often gather at career fairs to provide an opportunity for job seekers to meet in one location.
 Employers may be recruiting for specific job openings or may wish to connect with participants to provide information on the company and future employment opportunities.
 Career fairs are busy, and things move fast so be sure to practice your elevator pitch before going (and arrive early).

 Chamber of Commerce Events

 Chamber of Commerce groups hold regional events like mixers, workshops, fundraisers for local charities, and business card exchanges.
 These events provide an excellent opportunity to meet prospective local employers, business partners, clients, and suppliers.
-Make sure you have a business card to hand out which is eye-catching and links to other sources of information about your work or business like your LinkedIn URL or a company website.
+Make sure you have a business card to hand out which is eye-catching and links to other sources of information about your work or business, such as your LinkedIn URL or a company website.